HanbingCheng0102/AI-Qualitative-Analysis/README.md

 ### 4. Configure environment variables

-Create a `.env` file in `NIE-prototype/` (the root of this repo, one level above each service folder):
+Create a `.env` file in the root of this repo:

 ```env
 # MongoDB